bbauska/ibm-intermediate-web-dev/README.md

 This is the most commonly used JavaScript console method.
 Error handling or throwing are not done using this method.
 Instead, it is employed to print statements in the console.
-There is console.log() which is the most common one you\'ll see.
+There is console.log() which is the most common one you&apos;ll see.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image396.webp"